mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 The new `referenceDate` prop is not limited to the default month.
 It will also impact year, day, and time.

-Learn more on this prop on [the `DateCalendar` documentation](/x/react-date-pickers/date-calendar/#choose-the-initial-year-month) or [the `referenceDate` documentation](/x/react-date-pickers/base-concepts/#reference-date-when-no-value-is-defined) pages.
+You can learn more on this prop on [the `DateCalendar` documentation](/x/react-date-pickers/date-calendar/#choose-the-initial-year-month) or [the `referenceDate` documentation](/x/react-date-pickers/base-concepts/#reference-date-when-no-value-is-defined) pages.
 :::

 ```diff